 Most students who enter the Dietitian Nutritionist Program will take and complete the required courses in the standard sequence presented on the Dietitian Nutritionist Program curriculum outline (see Appendix B).
 It may be necessary, however, for some students to deviate from this standard sequence of courses.
 In some cases, this may be predictable, such as students who enter the Dietitian Nutritionist Program with advanced standing; in other cases, it may be the result of unanticipated events such as failing to satisfactorily meet course requirements, competency attainment or withdrawing from a required course once the student is enrolled in the Dietitian Nutritionist Program.
-Because student progress in completing the curriculum may vary, each student is required to complete, and when necessary, revise, their individualized Plan of Study (POS) with their faculty advisor.
+Because student progress in completing the curriculum may vary, each student is required to complete, and when necessary, revise, their individualized Plan of Study (POS) with their academic advisor in consultation with their faculty mentor.